 -abbreviation & symbol: bbq -> barbeque nation or barbeque chicken

--implicit search: user takes search details for granted; check for categorical search + user’s info/history in case of high confidence intent, refine search query -> auto correct/set category
+-implicit: the user takes search details for granted; check for categorical search + user’s info/history in case of high confidence intent, refine search query -> auto-correct/set category

 -natural language search: “fashion deals with 20% discount”